-- has ever been convicted of a crime or received a deferred order, with or without an adjudication of guilt for a felony or misdemeanor offense other than a minor traffic violation or Minor in Possession (MIP) - has had a misdemeanor conviction involving moral turpitude within the last ten (10) years - has been diagnosed with or treated or hospitalized within the past five years for schizophrenia or other psychotic disorders, bipolar disorder, paranoid personality disorder, anti-social personality disorder or borderline personality disorder - has been, within the past five (5) years, addicted to or treated for the use of alcohol or any other drug - has been denied licensure or disciplined by any licensing/certifying authority
+- has ever been convicted of a crime or received a deferred order, with or without an adjudication of guilt for a felony or misdemeanor offense other than a minor traffic violation or Minor in Possession (MIP); - has had a misdemeanor conviction involving moral turpitude within the last ten (10) years; - has been diagnosed with or treated or hospitalized within the past five years for schizophrenia or other psychotic disorders, bipolar disorder, paranoid personality disorder, anti-social personality disorder or borderline personality disorder; - has been, within the past five (5) years, addicted to or treated for the use of alcohol or any other - has been denied licensure or disciplined by any licensing/certifying authority.

-Further information regarding licensure requirements is available on the Board of Nurse Examiners web site at www.BNE.state.tx.us.
+Further information regarding licensure requirements is available on the Board of Nurse Examiners website at www.BNE.state.tx.us.

-Prerequ Credit Hours
+Prerequisites Credit Hours

 BIOL 2401 Human Anatomy and Physiology I 4

 BIOL 2402 Human Anatomy and Physiology II 4

 BIOL 2420 Introductory Microbiology 4

 ENGL 1301 Composition I 3

-Elective e Computer elective or
+Elective/MATH Computer Elective or 3

-MATH 1314 - College Algebra 3
+▶ MATH 1314-College Algebra

-RNSG 1215 Health Assessment 2
+RNSG 1300 Health Assessment 3

-RNSG 1311 Nursing Pathophysiology 2
+RNSG 1311 Nursing Pathophysiology 3

-Total Hours 23
+Semester Hours 24

-Co-requisites:
+Co-requisites

 BIOL 1322 Principles or Nutrition 3

 PSYC 2308 Child Psychology 3

-PSYC 2311 Adult Development and Aging or
+PSYC/SOCI ▶ PSYC 2311-Adult Development and Aging or 3

-SOCI 2372 Social Gerontology 3
+► SOCI 2372-Social Gerontology

-SPCH 1311 Introduction to Speech Communications or
+SPCH ▶ SPCH-1311-Introduction to Speech Communication o r 3

-SPCH 1315 Public Speaking 3
+▶ SPCH 1315-Public Speaking

-Elective e Fine Arts or Humanities 3
+Elective Humanities or Fine Arts 3

+Semester Hours 15

+First Semester

+RNSG 1210 Introduction to Community-Based Nursing 2

+RNSG 1327 Transition/Vocational to Professional Nursing 3

+RNSG 2361 Clinical I 3

+Semester Hours 8

+Second Semes 2

+RNSG 1207 Nursing Jurisprudence 2

+RNSG 2362 Clinical II 3

+RNSG 2514 Care of Clients with Complex Health Care Needs 5

+751: 1.0 Semester Hours 10

+Third Semeste 2

+RNSG 2363 Clinical III 3

+RNSG 2535 Integrated Client Care Management 5

+Semester Hours 8

-Total Hours 15
+Total Program Hours 65

+April 2008